Asana and Salesforce Integration How To Guide

 Why Integrate Asana and Salesforce?

-There are two reasons why you might want to integrate Asana and Salesforce.
+There are two reasons why you might want to integrate Asana and Salesforce:

-The first is to automate processes between the two apps, to improve how your organization handles workflow that is spread across Asana and Salesforce.
+- Automate processes between the two apps, to improve how your organization handles workflow that is spread across Asana and Salesforce.

-The second is to create a unified view and collaboration space for projects that have tasks spread across Salesforce and Asana.
+- Create a unified view and collaboration space for projects that have tasks spread across Salesforce and Asana.

 Asana Salesforce Integration Option 1: Asana for Salesforce